 It’s possible to invest in turnkey rental properties that are move-in ready and have a property manager.
 Roofstock also lets you buy self-managed properties if you wish.

 This strategy can be a legit way to own real estate and one of the top passive income ideas to pursue, even if you live several states away.
-Let’s see if this is your best option for investing in single-family homes.
+Let’s see if this is your best option for owning rental property.